 581-015-2145

-Emotional Disturbance Eligibility Criteria
+Emotional Behavior Disability

+(1) Definition of emotional behavior disability: For Early Childhood and School Age special education, “Emotional Behavior Disability” means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child's educational performance:

+(a) An inability to learn that cannot be explained by intellectual, sensory, or health factors;

+(b) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers;

+(c) Inappropriate types of behavior or feelings under normal circumstances;

+(d) A general pervasive mood of unhappiness or depression; or

+(e) A tendency to develop physical symptoms or fears associated with personal or school problems;

+(f) The term includes schizophrenia but does not apply to children who are socially maladjusted, unless it is determined that they have an emotional behavior disability.

-(1) If a child is suspected of having an emotional disturbance, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having an emotional behavior disability, a comprehensive evaluation must be conducted for Early Childhood or School Age Special Education services, including the following:

 (a) Social-emotional evaluation.
 An evaluation of the child's emotional and behavioral status, including a developmental or social history, when appropriate.

-(b) Medical or health assessment statement.
-A medical statement or a health assessment statement indicating whether there are any physical factors that may be affecting the child's educational performance;
+(b) Medical examination.
+If needed, documentation of a medical examination t indicating whether there are any physical factors that may be affecting the child's educational performance;

 (c) Behavior rating scales.
 The completion of at least two behavior-rating scales, at least one of which is a standardized behavior measurement instrument;